foxriver76/ioBroker.denon/README.md

     ```javascript
     setState('denon.0.expertCommand', 'ECOON'); // Turns Main Zone ECO mode on
     ```
+* sleepTimer / zone2.sleepTimer / zone3.sleepTimer

+   *Number-value to read and set the sleep timer for the selected zone.
+The value will be updated in less than 10 seconds.*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).